 "I have been working to this end for seven years.
-I expected no remedy from the Government and no assistance from the smooth-talking politicians, who assistance from the smooth-taining pointedains, which cold you think only of their particular interests.
-I said, my country must save itself or it is dead.
+I expected no remedy from the Government and no assistance from the smooth-talking politicians, who think only of their particular interests. country must save itself or it is dead.
 I have said that and I have agitated.
 Voilà!"

 "It is well said, but how did you do it?"
 "It has not been easy," said the agitator.
-"There

-It has not been easy, said the agrated.
-There is an abyse between conceiving an idea and putting it into practise.
+"There is an abyss between conceiving an idea and putting it into practise.
 I have seen the misery, and patiently I waited for comrades to join me.
-The authorities all laughed and said I was a fool, but I said nothing and worked, going from village to village to village to the control of the cont age, talking only to the peasants.
+The authorities all laughed and said I was a fool, but I said nothing and worked, going from village to vilage, talking only to the peasants.
 I am an enemy of all societies, for a society is able to exist only by dependence upon those who compose it.
-I have been insulted, villified, and every one gave me a kick This went on for years.
+I have been insulted, villified, and every one gave me a kick.
+This went on for years.
 But I remained tranquil, knowing that the time had not come.
-The newspapers refused to print my communications, and I said, 'Bon, bon! Ça va bien!'
+The newspa pers refused to print my communications, and I said, 'Bon, bon! Ça va bien!'
 But as the misery and hunger grew, the peasants began to listen."

 In Februray last Marcelin Albert sent the following telegram to Mr. Clemenceau "The Midi is dying.
-In the name of all, workers, merchants, wine-growers,
+In the name of all, workers, merchants, wine-growers